 A lump-sum payment agreement is one way to reduce your debt.
 In these agreements, the creditor allows you to make one large upfront payment.
 That payment is lower than the full balance that you owe, but it ensures the creditor gets some money instead of you defaulting or stopping making payments.

 This is an option if you have the cash flow to make one large payment.
 That might come from a bonus at work, an inheritance, or your savings.
-Keep in mind that these types of credit card debt settlements will impact your credit report.
+Keep in mind that if you are new to learning how to settle credit card debt, these types of debt settlements will impact your credit report.

 These types of agreements cover many options.
 It may involve waiving the minimum monthly payment, reducing the minimum monthly payment, lowering your interest rates, or removing late fees.